h110m/GitHubHooks/README.md

 # GitHubHooks

-> A Package to help with github webhooks | Also has really good ts support
+> A dependencie-free node js package to help with github webhooks | Also has really good ts support
 > <br />

 <br />